01-edu/public/subjects/ai/numpy/README.md

 4. What is the average % of alcohol on all wines in the data set ?
 If needed, drop `np.nan` values

-5. Compute the minimum, the maximum, the 25th percentile, the 50th percentile, the 75th percentile, the median (50th percentile) of the pH
+5. Compute the minimum, the maximum, the 25th percentile, the 50th percentile, the 75th percentile, the mean of the pH

 6. Compute the average quality of the wines having the 20% least sulphates